 WhiskyReviews.net is a free service and always will be.
 However, if you would like to support the author you can do so by subscribing for just £1 per month.
 Alternatively, you can make a one-off donation of your choice.
 Thank you for your support.

 I recently found a miniature of this discontinued malt for sale on the Whisky Exchange and decided that it would be nice to enjoy a dram again before stocks disappear forever.
-It’s worth noting however that the distillery website mentions a travel retail bottling called “Ardmore Tradition” that sounds none too dissimilar but having never tried it, I can’t say how it matches up to the original release.
+It’s worth noting however that the distillery website mentions a travel retail bottling called “Ardmore Tradition” that sounds similar to the original but having never tried it, I can’t say how it matches up.

 Smell: Quite a full nose.
 Honey and vanilla.
 Apple and pear.
 Grilled pineapple.
 Over time the presence of smoke becomes all the more noticeable.
 Also lemon, orange peel and malty biscuit.
 Salted caramel.